Updated June 18, 2020

 Salons were able to open as of May 1st.

-Salons are able to open after May 15th with restrictions in place.
+Salons were able to open after May 15th with restrictions in place.

 As of Friday April 24th, Salons have been open for business.

-May 18th salons are scheduled to reopen with restrictions in place.
+May 18th salons and close contact service businesses were able to reopen with restrictions in place.
+View the guidelines here:

 Though South Dakota did not have a stay at home order in place, salons are welcome to conduct business in a manner that is safe.

-As of May 6th, personal services are allowed to reopen with restrictions in place.
+As of May 6th, personal services were allowed to reopen with restrictions in place.

-As of May 8th, Texas salons are able to operate with some restrictions in place.
+As of May 8th, Texas salons were able to operate with some restrictions in place.

-May 1st, salons are able to open with restrictions.
+Beginning May 1st, salons were able to open with restrictions.

-While the Stay at Home Order was extended until June 30th, salons are able to operate as of May 15th with restrictions.
+While the Stay at Home Order was extended until June 30th, salons were able to operate as of May 15th with restrictions.

 As of May 4th, salons were able to operate.